usnistgov/FIPS201/_FIPS201/system.md

 providing the card ("something you have") for cryptographic key-based authentication.
 This provides for a higher level of authentication assurance.

-Other input devices for derived PIV credentials might be applicable but are not described in this section.
-Details on their properties and functionalities will be specified in [[SP 800-157]](../_Appendix/references.md#ref-SP-800-63) if needed.

 [^somethingyouknow]: For more information on the terms "something you know," "something you have," and "something you are," see [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63).
 [^oncardbiometric]: Alternatively, a biometric on-card one-to-one comparison can be used to activate the PIV Card.